Last updated: February 2026

 How much is car tax in the UK for 2025/26?

 For most petrol and diesel cars registered after 1 April 2017, the standard annual rate is £190 from year 2 onwards.
 First year rates vary from £0 to £2,745 based on CO2 emissions.
-Electric vehicles currently pay £0 until April 2025, when they'll start paying the standard rate.
-Alternative fuel vehicles get a £10 discount.
+Since April 2025, electric vehicles also pay the standard rate.
+The £10 alternative fuel discount has been abolished.

 What is the expensive car supplement and does it apply to me?

-If your vehicle had a list price over £40,000 when new (including optional extras and VAT, but before first registration discount), you pay an additional £410 per year on top of the standard rate.
+If your vehicle had a list price over £40,000 when new (including optional extras and VAT, but before first registration discount), you pay an additional £620 per year on top of the standard rate.
 This 'expensive car supplement' applies for 5 years from year 2 of registration (years 2-6).
-Electric vehicles are currently exempt but will pay from April 2025.
+Since April 2025, the expensive car supplement also applies to electric vehicles.

 What is RDE2 and why does it matter for diesel cars?